Have you been on your summer holidays yet? I want to share some tips to improve your photos.

 I did a few months ago, during the May half term and now it feels like ages ago already.
-Luckily we are going soon to Italy.
+Luckily we are going to Italy soon.
 I should have written this blog post earlier, but I preferred waiting until school was ended.
 Now I feel like London is pretty empty.
 Everyone left already, so I might be a bit too late.
-However I think you can always find some good inspirations to take some photos en London as well.
+However, I think you can always find some good inspiration to take some photos in London as well.
 The photos you see here are a mix between iPhone photos and camera ones.

-So here my 5 top tips for your summer holiday photography
+So here are my 5 top tips for your summer holiday photography

 Summer holiday photography is all about the fun.